 Thank you for completing our quiz.
-You have been entered into the draw.

 Your scalp may be prone to oiliness…